 ICBC + ICBC Adjusters: Your Insurance vs. Your Best Interests

 Remember that if you are injured and are not at fault, that your claim is against the policy of insurance of the “at-fault” driver; not against your own insurance policy.
 ICBC’s obligation is to represent the party who is responsible for your injuries.
 They have no obligation to facilitate or assist in the development of all the necessary components of your case.

 ICBC Adjusters have two primary functions, assigning blame (sometimes called assessing liability or fault) and minimizing claims costs (such as yours – i.e., keeping injury awards as low as possible).

 In addition to no-fault benefits, you may be entitled to compensation for your injuries to the degree that you are not at fault (monetary damages).
 Courts determine damages based on precedent (similar past cases) but how much you may be entitled to receive as compensation for your injuries will depend on the specific facts of your case and the types of damages that you can prove with evidence.

 Representing vehicle accident victims is all we do.
-Our team of ICBC lawyers in Vancouver as well as 11 other Bronson Jones & Company LLP offices across the lower mainland and Fraser Valley would be pleased to talk with you about your case.
+Our team of ICBC lawyers at our 2 Vancouver as well as 11 other Bronson Jones & Company LLP offices across the lower mainland and Fraser Valley would be pleased to talk with you about your case.